Ishan191/AI_4EO_BangladeshAnalysis/README.md

 ### 3. UHI Prediction Model
 - **RFC_Bangladesh.py** processes the shapefiles and extracts data into dataframes.
 These dataframes are first saved and then used in the Random Forest Regressor model.
 A separate correlation matrix is also generated.
 - **ProjectWeeks_LSTM.py** trains an LSTM model using geospatial and climate-related variables obtained from the datasets saved using RFC_Bangladesh.py.
-- The models are trained on district-wise environmental features and predict UHI values.
+- While The models are trained on district-wise environmental features and predict UHI values they only consider NDVI,Albedo,Wind,Wind Direction,Precipitation,GEOCODE,LST,DISTCODE and UHI as features.

 ### 4. Running the Scripts
 For raster data download,use: